milesstanfield/grids_lite/README.md

 # GridsLite

-A responsive grid system doesn't have to be complicated or full of unused styles that bloats file sizes.
-GridsLite.css is a lightweight and simple solution to responsive grids.
+A responsive grid system doesn't have to be complicated or full of unused styles.
+GridsLite.css is a lightweight and simple solution to responsive grids where you include the columns that you need and leave out the ones you don't.
+Supports gutters for columns too!

 ## Installation